JodiWarren/eslint-plugin-no-debug-enabled/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-eslint-no-debug-enabled`:
+Next, install `eslint-plugin-no-debug-enabled`:

 ```
-$ npm install eslint-plugin-eslint-no-debug-enabled --save-dev
+$ npm install eslint-plugin-no-debug-enabled --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-eslint-no-debug-enabled` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-no-debug-enabled` globally.

 ## Usage